The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

 \subsection{Four-state MDP}

-In this section, we study how the data distribution can influence the performance of a $Q$-learning algorithm with function approximation, under a four-state MDP (Fig. \ref{fig:four_states_mdp}).
+We now study how the data distribution influences the performance of a $Q$-learning algorithm with function approximation under the four-state MDP (Fig. \ref{fig:four_states_mdp}).
 We show that the data distribution can significantly influence the quality of the resulting policies and affect the stability of the learning algorithm.
-Due to space constraints, we focus our discussion on the main conclusions and refer to \autoref{sec:supplementarysec4} for an in-depth discussion, including additional experiments and insights.
-This section shows that the data distribution can play an active role regulating algorithmic stability.
+Due to space constraints, we focus our discussion on the main conclusions and refer to Appendix~\ref{sec:supplementarysec4} for an in-depth discussion.